 Open but incomplete application forms and forms not accompanied by an application fee will not be processed.

 International Applicants may apply for three-month and six-month residencies.
 Three month residencies are the length of one season, and six-month residencies will span across two seasons.
-We are currently accepting applications for 2017 Seasons I, II, III, IV spanning from January – December, 2017 and 2018.
+We are currently accepting applications for 2017 Seasons III, IV and 2018 Seasons I, II, III, IV spanning from January – December.
 Priority will be given to international artists who have secured sponsorship or have funding pending acceptance to the program.
 Subject to availability!

 ELIGIBILITY: The program is open to all international and national visual artists with an active professional practice of at least three years.
 All information submitted on the application form, C.V. and support materials must be in English.
 Artists who are currently based in the U.S. are eligible to apply.
 Applicants do not have to be citizens or permanent residents.
 However, they must already be legally residing in the U.S. and be able to provide a current U.S. mailing address.
 Students are not eligible to apply.